seanmlee/seanmlee.github.io/index.md

 My **statistical computing** skills include tidying decades-long datasets, data visualization based on the grammar of graphics, and frequentist regression guided by null hypothesis significance testing.
 I am currently incorporating Bayesian inference and information-theoretic approaches into my toolkit.

-I was **lead instructor** for two primate behavioral ecology courses at GWU.
-I completed **laboratory** rotations in primate endocrinology (at the Max Planck Institute for Evolutionary Anthropology) and geometric morphometrics (at the American Museum of Natural History).
+I was **lead instructor** for two primate behavioral ecology courses at GWU and completed **laboratory** rotations in primate endocrinology (at the Max Planck Institute for Evolutionary Anthropology) and geometric morphometrics (at the American Museum of Natural History).

 Prior to the COVID-19 pandemic, I regularly engaged in local face-to-face **science communication**.
 Now, I am gaining skills in **web development** to expand my capacity for virtual science communication.